Ko Pha-ngan Airport: Construction

-Although in 2015 the area for the runway was cleared of trees and flattened, and the architectural plan for the terminal building has been approved, there has been no further construction since then.
-The airport's developer reportedly spent 2 billion Thai baht on the unfinished construction.

-Construction works have been terminated, because of illegal national park land encroachment.
+Construction works have finally been terminated, because of illegal national park land encroachment.

 Features

 The airport was projected to have a capacity of 600,000 passengers per year.
 The site for the airport, with a 1,100-metre runway and thatched-roof terminal, is on the eastern side of the island.
 Ko Pha-ngan Airport will be open to other operators, with the same parking and landing fees as at Suvarnabhumi Airport.

 If completed, the airport will provide direct air access to Ko Pha-ngan for the first time.
 Currently the only transportation route to Ko Pha-ngan is via ferry.
 The nearest airport is Samui Airport on the larger Ko Samui to the south.